In partnership with Esri, URISA’s GISCorps has launched the GIS Service Pledge Program

 - If you currently have a license that is expiring, and you would like to keep the same AGO landing page, you must include the URL in the form.
 Otherwise, a new user account will be created for you.

-- Unclear or incomplete proposals will not be accepted.
+- All questions in the survey must be answered completely.
+Unclear or incomplete proposals will not be approved.

 Send your questions about GIS Service Pledge to: firstname.lastname@example.org